Doctor Who: The Lost Stories (The First Doctor)

 Synopsis: Unknown

-References: Doctor Who Magazine #321, DWM Special Edition #7, Doctor Who: The Handbook: The First Doctor
+References: Doctor Who Magazine #321, DWM Special Edition #7, Doctor Who: The Handbook: The First Doctor, The Doctor Who Production Diary: The Hartnell Years

 The New Armada The First Doctor